concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 #### Query Parameters - Required
 * **cancel?bookingSource={Supplier}**

-The cancel keyword and the unique identifier for the supplier, configured by Concur during the application review.
+The cancel keyword and the unique identifier for the supplier, configured by SAP Concur during the application review.
 The bookingSource must match the Supplier Name associated with the booking.

 * **confirmationNumber={confnum}**